Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: The Formats and Necessity of Behavior Evidence

-This section provides a detailed discussion of the potential formats of Interpretable Behavior Evidence (IBE) and the construction techniques involved, along with the specific forms adopted in this work and the rationale behind our choices.
+This section provides a detailed discussion of the potential formats of Behavior Evidence (BE) and the construction techniques involved, along with the specific forms adopted in this work and the rationale behind our choices.